suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 A Dependency prefix can be used with a Component identifier.
 This allows complex systems to understand where Dependencies need to be applied.
 The Dependency prefix can be used in one of two ways.
 The first simply prepends the prefix to all Component Identifiers in the Dependency.

-A Dependency prefix can also be used to indicate when a Dependency Manifest needs to be processed by a secondary Manifest Processor, as described in {{hierarchical-interpreters}}.
+A Dependency prefix can also be used to indicate when a Dependency needs to be processed by a secondary Manifest Processor, as described in {{hierarchical-interpreters}}.

 ##  Changes to Abstract Machine Description